sb852/kaggle/README.md

 __'humidity'__ - relative humidity
 __'windspeed'__ - wind speed

 The dataset has a low number of features.
 Feature engineering was performed to drastically improve the model performance.
+No feature elimination was performed.

 Three dependent variables are given.
-'count' is the total number of bike rentals per hour ('registered' + 'casual').
+__'count'__ is the total number of bike rentals per hour ('registered' + 'casual').
-'registered' is the number of bike rentals per hour of registered users.
+__'registered'__ is the number of bike rentals per hour of registered users.
-'casual' is the number of bike rentals per hour of casual users.
+__'casual'__ is the number of bike rentals per hour of casual users.

 #  Exploratory data analysis

 In order to get a better understanding of the dataset, I created a number of visualization.
-Some visualizations might not look very interesting but they are helpful to double-check the data (even though kaggle datasets are normally rather clean).
+Some visualizations might not look very interesting but they are helpful to double-check the data quality (even though kaggle datasets are normally rather clean).

 __Is the depent variable normally distributed?__